Y-STR: Y-STR analysis

 There are regions on DNA that are made up of multiple copies of short repeating sequences of bases (for example TATT) which repeat a variable number of times depending on the individual.
-These regions, called “variable number short tandem repeats” are what is looked at when performing STR analysis.
+These regions, called "variable number short tandem repeats", are what is looked at when performing STR analysis.
 The likelihood of two people having the same number of repeated sequences is extremely small, and becomes even smaller the more regions that are analyzed.
 This makes up the basis of short tandem repeat analysis.
 The cornerstone for this process, however, is polymerase chain reaction (PCR).
 This allows forensic scientists to make millions of copies of the STR regions.
-Gel electrophoresis then “yields the number of times each repeat unit appears in the fragment.”
+Gel electrophoresis then "yields the number of times each repeat unit appears in the fragment."
 This allows for easy comparison of DNA.

+Y-STR analysis is not a robust method of identity determination due to the possibility of haplotype convergence, whereby two or more men acquire the same Y-STR repeat numbers purely by chance rather than by common descent.
+Some lineages in the R1b Y haplogroup (the most common in Europe) are a prominent example of this.

 STRs and forensics

 In the United States, 13 different autosomal STR loci are used as a basis of analysis for forensic purposes.
 If crime scene DNA is ample and all 13 autosomal loci accessible, the likelihood of two unrelated people matching the same sample is around one in one billion.

 The basis for the profile probability estimation for Y-STR analysis is the counting method.
 The application of a confidence interval accounts for database size and sampling variation.
 The Y haplotype frequency (p) is calculated using the p = x/N formula, where x is equal to the number of times the haplotype is observed in a database containing N number of haplotypes.
 For example, if a haplotype has been observed twice in a database of N = 2000, the frequency of that haplotype will be: 2/2000 = 0.001.
 Reporting a Y haplotype frequency, without a confidence interval, is acceptable but only provides a factual statement regarding observations of a Y haplotype in the database.
 An upper confidence limit for the probability of the Y haplotype in the population should be calculated using the method described by Clopper and Pearson (1934).
 This uses the binomial distribution for the probabilities of counts, including zero or other small numbers that are found for Y haplotypes.